gammamatrix/playground-cms-resource/README.md

 The `playground-cms-resource` Laravel package.

-This package provides an API and a Blade UI for interacting with the [Playground CMS](https://github.com/gammamatrix/playground-cms), a project management and task system.
+This package provides an API and a Blade UI for interacting with the [Playground CMS](https://github.com/gammamatrix/playground-cms), a Content Management System for Laravel.

 ## Documentation